Vaishnavi0805/Temperature-Alert-Agent/README.md

 Now we have the temperature alert agent running, we will get the notifications in a timely duration. 🎉

 ### Submission for HackAI:
-Team: Vaishnavi Sarmalakar, Prerna Chedda, Manish Patil, Rohit Wahwal
+Team: Vaishnavi Sarmalkar, Prerna Chheda, Manish Patil, Rohit Wahwal